huantianad/RDTweaks/README.md

 ## Features
-- too
-- lazy
-- to
+- Skip warning on startup, or skip directly to CLS
-- do tihs
+- Skip the logo screen on the title screen
+- CLS random level (push R)
+- Never import levles? well skip to the library section of CLS when you enter it!
+- Geeze writing this is kinda hard I'll polish this later
+- I'll probably add more features soontm but uhh
-- rn
+  - coding hard

 ## TODO
 - make startup tweaks better